dphfox/Fusion/docs/tutorials/index.md

 Welcome to the Fusion tutorial section!
-Here, you'll learn how to build great interfaces with Fusion, even if you're a complete newcomer to the library.
+Here, you'll learn how to build great things with Fusion, even if you're a complete newcomer to the library.

 !!! caution "But first, something important..."
 	**<span style="font-size: 1.5em; color: var(--fusiondoc-accent);">